‘Nurturing Individual Excellence’

 Science

-In science in the Summer term, we will investigate the following two topics:
+In science in the Autumn term, Year 4 will explore the following two topics through lots of hands-on investigations:

 We will develop our scientific skills through the five types of scientific enquiry: